PEAKYCOMMAND/Zorin-OS-Pro/README.md

 </p>

 Installation:
-copy the command below paste in your terminal, then put your password, wait for your PC to restart and you will already be a PRO user of Zorin OS
+copy the command below, paste in your terminal, then put your password, wait for your PC to restart and you will already be a PRO user of Zorin OS

 ```bash
 git clone https://github.com/PEAKYCOMMAND/Zorin-OS-Pro && cd Zorin-OS-Pro && sudo ./zorin.sh